 5. Using the Sweep Search process, search the work area until either a signal is detected or you are satisfied that the area has been adequately tested.

 Refer to "5.3 How to Conduct a Sweep Search".

-Trace a utility as required.
-Refer to "5.2 How to Trace a Utility".

 Maintain a distance of 10 m/ 33 ft from the transmitter to avoid airborne signals and a decline in the search process.
 Reposition the transmitter if required.